Large Global Volatility Matrix Analysis Based on Observation Structural Information: Asymptotic Properties

-In particular, when $q \neq 0$, Structured-POET can obtain a faster convergence rate under the relative Frobenius norm.
-In contrast, if $q = 0$, the convergence rates of both estimators are the same.
-This is because the estimation error of the correlations between continents dominates the convergence rate.
-However, this does not mean that their estimation errors are exactly the same.
-In fact, from the simulation study, we can conjecture that Structured-POET has smaller convergence rates than Double-POET for $q=0$.
+where $\widehat{\bSigma}^{\mathcal{D}}$ is the Double-POET estimator defined in Section A.1 of the online supplement.
+Specifically, when $q \neq 0$, Structured-POET achieves a faster convergence rate under the relative Frobenius norm.
+This is because utilizing all observations enhances the estimation accuracy of each block diagonal matrix.
+However, when $q = 0$, the convergence rates of both estimators are the same.
+This is because the estimation error of the correlations between continents dominates the benefit mentioned above.
+Importantly, we note that this does not mean that their estimation errors are exactly the same.
+In fact, based on our simulation study, we can conjecture that Structured-POET has smaller convergence rates than Double-POET for $q=0$.
 That is, the relative ratio of the convergence rate of Structured-POET with respect to that of Double-POET may be less than 1.
 Unfortunately, due to the complex upper bound calculations used to handle high-dimensional matrices, we cannot theoretically show this statement for $q=0$.
 We leave this for a future study.
 Similarly, under the spectral norm for the inverse matrix, the convergence rate of Structure-POET can be faster than that of Double-POET when $q \neq 0$.